songshuang00/tf-stanford-tutorials/README.md

 Detailed syllabus and lecture notes can be found here http://cs20si.stanford.edu

 # Note
-This repository is currently in TF 0.12.
-I'm currently in the process of transitioning it to TF1.1.
-I will update the repo when this is done.
+This repository is used to be in TF 0.12.

-(My branch is available for TF 1.0. now.)
+My branch is available for TF 1.0. now.

 ## Models include: <br>
 ### In the folder "examples": <br>